 In period 1, 2, 5 and 6 you can select a total of 12 ECTS per period.
 In period 3 and 4 you can select a total of 6 ECTS per period.
 Most courses in Wageningen are 6 ECTS, however we also have 3 ECTS courses.
 You can select two courses per period (select one in the morning and one in the afternoon) or a whole day course (WD).
 In the longer periods courses can be scheduled a whole day, usually either the first four or the last four weeks of the period.
 The workload of 60 ECTS per academic per year (and 12 ECTS per long period) amounts to a considerable study workload of 42 hours/week.
 This includes lectures and “practicals” (computer work or working in the laboratory), additional work like individual or group assignments, presentations, and preparation work (reading) for classes.

-If you want advice about the courses you have selected, contact the WUR exchange coordinator (depending on your field of study) and send her/him your application form with your study plan and a Transcript of Records.
+If you want advice about the courses you have selected, contact the WUR exchange coordinator (depending on your field of study).
+Include course title and code in all correspondence about the study programme.